TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapter-the-haunt-of-the-lonely-dagger.md

 ---
-title: "Location: The Haunt of the Lonely Dagger"
+title: "The Haunt of the Lonely Dagger"
+type: "Chapter"
 ---

 ## The Haunt of the Lonely Dagger